Latest Headlines and Success Stories of Global Engagement

 Forward-Thinking.
 Innovative.
 Unstoppable: Jeanette Smith, Director of FIU COIL

 February 25, 2025 - Meet Jeanette Smith, JD, Assistant Teaching Professor of Religious Studies, who has been appointed director of FIU COIL (Collaborative Online International Learning).
-A keen educator, Smith has developed new ways to get students excited and engaged in learning.
+Smith has developed new ways to get students excited and engaged in developing career-ready skills.
 She uses her courses to collaborate with faculty from Chile and Colombia and have their respective students engage virtually to collaborate in jointly solving problems and master the course content.
-Smith will use her own experience and enthusiasm for global learning practices to guide the next generation of COIL faculty and their teaching partners abroad.
-Students will gain critical global competencies they will be able to apply throughout their career and that are high demand by employers.
+Through COIL, students gain critical global competencies that are in high demand by employers.

 FIU Professor's Recording Made During Fulbright Specialist Visit Earns Latin Grammy Nomination

 December 19, 2024 - Jamie Ousley, Professor of Music, Coordinator of Jazz Studies, and Jazz Bassist, earned a Latin Grammy nomination for the album Claude Bolling Goes Latin on which he collaborated during his Fulbright Specialist grant to Costa Rica.
 For two weeks, he served as a guest lecturer in jazz composition, conducted masterclasses on improvisation and ensemble skills, and worked one-on-one with students, many of whom are already active in the region’s burgeoning jazz scene.
-One of the highlights of Ousley’s trip was the opportunity to teach and perform with novices as well as advanced students outside of the classroom.
-CONGRATS professor Ousley!FIU Recognized as Fulbright Hispanic-Serving Leader for 4th Time
+One of the highlights of Ousley’s trip was the opportunity to teach and perform with local students.
+We celebrate your world-class talent, professor Ousley!FIU Recognized as Fulbright Hispanic-Serving Leader again

 FIU Professor Wins Prize in Global Case Writing Competition